xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

+- [ ] I think we just need to delay the unit deletion event to the animation time.
+  - Ratify still confirms the order, it just isn't carried out right away.
+But, once it says "Yo, dis guy trash" there should be no conceivable way it doesn't explode eventually.
+  - Same with TurnStart

 - [ ] There is no TurnStart→Animate→Ratify sequence, so if two units blow up because their gas is empty, both will explode, but one will disappear before the explosion happens.
 Or both will, depending on where the cursor is, I guess.

 - [ ] There is an odd discrepancy between ground and air explosions since they aren't the same length.
 They don't *feel* right.
 Either I need to vary the event time length or the explosion playback speed.
 Probably the former.